sujit-sahu/home/content/bookbmstdr/chap2/_index.md

   image: ""
 ---

-<a href="../Rcode/Chapter2.html">  R code for reproducing the examples in Chapter 2. </a>

 This chapter introduces the main keywords and concepts we often encounter in spatial and spatio-temporal modeling.
 Written from a beginner reader's point of view,  it explains the basic concepts of stochastic processes, stationarity, variogram,  isotropy, Matern covariance function, Gaussian Processes,